gouline/dbt-metabase/README.md

     metabase.semantic_type: type/Email
 ```

-Once you run `dbt-metabase models` again, you will notice that `EMAIL` is
-now marked as "Email".
+Once you run `dbt-metabase models` again, you will notice that `email` column is now marked as "Email".

-Here are common semantic types (formerly known as special types) accepted by Metabase:
+Below are common semantic types (formerly known as _special types_) accepted by Metabase:

 * `type/PK`
 * `type/FK`